abasushi/thecoolpals/README.md

 + things to do:
 	display southbound timer
 	admin cannot update timer

 Jun 28 - 7:30 PM
 + Backend Finish
 + Combine Front and Backend

+Jun 29 - 12:26 PM
++Combining of Front and Back done
++minor frontend fixes for admin login and admin update records +database value onegai update
++may issue: no logout function